yeniyen123/My-BMI-Calculator/README.md

 *Side-note: My motivation for this project came from my brother and me looking for a reliable BMI calculator online.
 We noticed that many websites are confusing or don’t support the unit options we needed, so I decided to make one myself, since we need to track our body for our health goals.*

 ## My Process
-- I made a pseudocode first on what I wanted the output to be.
+- Made a pseudocode first on what I wanted the output to be.
 - Started by defining the formula for BMI using online resources.
 - Implemented conditional statements to classify BMI into underweight, normal, overweight, or obese.
 - Provided general health advice based on the BMI category.